geokala/docs.getcloudify.org/content/installation/from-source.md

 {{% /gsNote %}}

 {{% gsTip title="Install inside Virtualenv" %}}
-It is recommended to install all of the components below in Python's Virtualenv in order to avoid pollute the global Python environment on your system and the need for root permissions on some of the systems.
+It is recommended to install all of the components below in a virtualenv in order to avoid polluting the global Python environment on your system and the remove the requirement for root permissions on some of the systems.
 {{% /gsTip %}}

 ## Installation Prerequisites